zinzloun/InfoSec_chronicles/README.md

 # InfoSec Chronicles from Noobland
-## Chapter 0: Abuse Excel VBA macro
+## Chapter 0: Abuse Excel VBA macro, a simple approach
 ###### 21/07/20 ver 1.2
 In this article I will illustrate how to execute a payload loaded from a VBA macro script embedded in an Excel xlsm file.<br>
 I did not implement any obfuscation\encrypting technique, this has to be consider as a POC.
 Beware that using well known tools will rise AV warning in most cases,